lbarnes86/linkedin-clone/README.md

 >This project was created using ReactJS, Firebase, Styled Components and Redux..

-## Installation
+## Instructions

 ```
-You can run "npm i" to install package dependencies.
+Click the Google button to sign in to app.
+Click in the 'Share Post' are and enter a text to post.
+You can also click the image or video button to upload media as well.

 ```

 ## Usage

->This project is a clone of the LinkedIn website.
+>This project is a clone of the LinkedIn website using Firebase.

 ## Dependencies